oddgoo/Electrocardioground-FX/Readme.md

 The built hex file can also be run using "Ardens", an arduboy emulator.

 ## TODO:
+✅ Core gameplay loop
+✅ Color Switching
+✅ Gentle and Mayhem mode separation
-- Finish Gentle Course
+✅ Finish Gentle Course
-- Add menu state
+✅ Add menu state
-- Tune Mayhem course
+✅ Tune Mayhem course
+✅ Nicer Title and Instructions screens
 - Beeps and Boops